Interview and research by Yang Dongmei

 By the 1950s, other major cities began establishing their own trolleybus systems.
 The flexibility of the system made it easy to establish – and preferable to trams.

-“The most major difference between trams and trolleys is that the trams needed road track, but the trolleys did not." said Gao.
+“The most major difference between trams and trolleys is that the trams needed road track, but the trolleys did not," says Gao.
 “The biggest bottleneck that restricted the development of the trams was the tracks.
 Furthermore, the slow speed and noisiness of the trams were considered huge weaknesses."

 Gradually, trolleybuses replaced the trams.
 By the 1970s, Shanghai's tram system was demolished altogether with the closing of the No. 3 line (from Hongkou Park to Wujiaochang) on December 1, 1975.
 This ended nearly 70 years of tram history in Shanghai.